josephwright/josephwright.github.io/_posts/2018-12-09-floating-point-calculations-in-latex.md

 a set of tests to try to make sure things work as expected.

 There's one other option that one must consider: Lua.
-If you address only using LuaTeX, you can happily break out into Lua and use it's ability to use the 'real' floating point capabilities of a modern PC.
+If you address only using LuaTeX, you can happily break out into Lua and use its ability to use the 'real' floating point capabilities of a modern PC.
 The one wrinkle is that without a bit of work, the Lua code _doesn't_ know about TeX material: registers and so on need to be pre-processed.
-It also goes without saying that using Lua means being tided to LuaTeX!
+It also goes without saying that using Lua means being tied to LuaTeX!

 ## Recommendation